 Occupational Safety and Health Administration (OSHA) reports that among 4,101 industry workers killed on the job in 2014, one in five of those deaths were linked to the construction industry.
 If you or a loved one has been injured in a Louisiana construction accident, you are far more likely to recover the compensation you deserve with legal assistance.
 Speak with a personal injury attorney at Neblett, Beard & Arsenault today so that your case can be reviewed.

-OSHA states that eliminating accidents in these categories would save 478 lives every year.
+OSHA states that eliminating construction injury accidents in these categories would save 478 lives every year.
 These deadly accidents are listed as follows:

 The most frequently cited standards by Federal OSHA in 2014 included:

-Falls are one of the most common causes of serious injuries and fatalities in the construction industry.
+Falls are one of the most common causes of serious construction injuries and fatalities in the building industry.
 Proper fall protection such as railings, floor hole covers, toe boards, harnesses and safety nets, as required under safety regulations, could prevent many of these deaths and injuries.

 Exposure to hazardous chemicals is a serious threat to many construction workers in the U.S. OSHA created a Hazard Communication standard in order to create clear and accurate hazard information on chemicals to improve the safe handling of toxic substances in the workplace.

-Many injuries and fatalities caused by scaffolding accidents could have been prevented had OSHA standards been met.
+Many a construction injury and fatalities caused by scaffolding accidents could have been prevented had OSHA standards been met.
 A Bureau of Labor and Statistics (BLS) study found that 72% of workers injured in scaffold accidents either had the planking or support give way, slipped, or were struck by a falling object.